juandguerrero/adventureworks-end-to-end-data-platform/README.md

 ## Overview

 This project demonstrates the design and implementation of a production-inspired end-to-end data engineering pipeline using the AdventureWorks dataset.
-Raw data is extracted from AWS S3, validated and uploaded to Databricks, processed through a Medallion Architecture (Bronze, Silver, Gold), orchestrated with Apache Airflow, and transformed into business-ready datasets for advanced SQL analytics and Power BI reporting.
+Raw data is extracted from AWS S3, validated and uploaded to Databricks, processed through a Medallion Architecture (Bronze, Silver, Gold), and transformed into business-ready datasets for advanced SQL analytics and Power BI reporting.
+Everything was orchestrated with Apache Airflow.

 ---